-The implementation of project activities will be carried out by the BFL focal person in BC 4.
-The focal person will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.
+The BFL focal person in WCNP will carry out the implementation of project activities under its supervision.
+The focal person will be responsible for the compliance of all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.

-This ESMP should be part of the contract that the BC will sign with the Contractor(s) for implementation of the planned activities in BC 4 in 2021.
-The Contractor is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
-An OHS information session should be organized by the Contractor for all workers prior start the project activities and prior any specific tasks with high health risks.
+This ESMP should be part of the contract that the PA will sign with the Contractor(s) for implementation of the planned activities in WCNP in 2021.
+The Contractor/Worker is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
+The Contractor should organize an OHS information session for all workers prior to the start the project activities and prior any specific tasks with high health risks.

-The BC 4 Supervising Engineer needs to monitor the implementation of proposed measures by the Contractor and Contractor's subcontractors with visual checking, reviewing the records of evidence that the measures have been applied and ask the Contractor to apply the measures as soon as possible.
-Non-compliances should be recorded and the Report on any non-compliances should be reported to the ESS focal immediately, and the ESS focal will report it to the PCU (M&E Officer).
-Each non-compliance should be closed with appropriate measure/s and the evidence should be kept.
+The WCNP Supervising Engineer needs to monitor the implementation of proposed measures by the Contractor and Contractor's subcontractors with visual checking, reviewing the records of evidence that the measures have been applied and ask the Contractor to apply the measures as soon as possible.
+Non-compliances should be recorded and the Report on any non-compliances should be reported to the ESS officer immediately, and the ESS officer will report it to the PCU (M&E Officer).
+Each non-compliance should be closed with appropriate measures and the evidence should be kept.

-Disbursement of project funds to the BC will be contingent upon their full compliance with the safeguard's requirements.
+Disbursement of project funds to the Contractors will be contingent upon their full compliance with the safeguard's requirements.